wkhere/stackless/Doc/library/os.rst

    Open the file *file* and set various flags according to *flags* and possibly its mode according to *mode*.
 The default *mode* is ``0o777`` (octal), and the current umask value is first masked out.
 Return the file descriptor for the newly opened file.

+   For a description of the flag and mode values, see the C run-time documentation;
+   flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in this module too (see :ref:`open-constants`).
+In particular, on Windows adding :const:`O_BINARY` is needed to open files in binary mode.

    Availability: Unix, Windows.

-   For a description of the flag and mode values, see the C run-time documentation;
-   flag constants (like :const:`O_RDONLY` and :const:`O_WRONLY`) are defined in this module too (see below).

    .. note::

-      This function is intended for low-level I/O.  For normal usage, use the built-in function :func:`open`, which returns a "file object" with :meth:`~file.read` and :meth:`~file.write` methods (and many more).
-To wrap a file descriptor in a "file object", use :func:`fdopen`.
+      This function is intended for low-level I/O.  For normal usage, use the built-in function :func:`open`, which returns a :term:`file object` with :meth:`~file.read` and :meth:`~file.write` methods (and many more).
+To wrap a file descriptor in a file object, use :func:`fdopen`.

 .. function:: openpty()